gregorywragg-blip/constructionapprenticeships/replit.md

 ### Backend Architecture

 The backend utilizes Node.js with Express.js.
 Vite handles frontend bundling, while esbuild is used for server-side bundling.
-An abstract `IStorage` interface is defined for data storage, currently implemented with in-memory storage but designed for future PostgreSQL integration via Drizzle ORM.
+An abstract `IStorage` interface is defined for data storage, implemented with `DatabaseStorage` class using PostgreSQL via Drizzle ORM.

 ### Data Storage Solutions

 Drizzle ORM (v0.39.1) with Zod schema validation is configured for PostgreSQL using the `@neondatabase/serverless` driver.
 Shared schema types ensure type-safe database queries.
 A migration strategy using `drizzle-kit` is in place for schema synchronization.

+**Database Schema:**
+- `activity_logs` table: Stores user activity (login, logout, page visits) with UUID primary key, timestamp, username, page, and details fields
+- Migration command: `npm run db:push` (applies schema changes to database)

 ### Authentication and Authorization